 The following requirements must be met before a doctoral position can be established:

-- The scientific project must be viable and suitable for doctoral study.
+- The scientific project is viable and suitable for doctoral study.

 - The doctoral student can be offered a sound doctoral study environment (see Rules for doctoral education at KI, chap.
 2.1.2).

-Also assessed at this stage is whether there is reason to make an exemption from the requirement to advertise the doctoral position, as set out in the Higher Education Ordinance (chap.
-7, section 37), see below.
+Also assessed at this stage is whether there is reason to make an exemption from the requirement to advertise the doctoral position, see below.

-To proceed to the next step in the admission process, recruitment and admission, a decision on establishment of a doctoral position is needed.
+To proceed to recruitment and admission, a decision on establishment of a doctoral position is needed.